Machine-Tool-Simulator/Simulator-Web-Client/README.md

     },
 ];
 ```
-Users’ activity and interaction on screen are tracked and used to determined whether the tasks are completed.
+Users’ activity and interaction on screen are tracked and used to determine whether the tasks are completed.
 Moreover, a “Skip” button is added for users to skip over tasks with which they have difficulties.

 Maintenance Steps